redsoxfan0219/portfolio/content/en/docs/guides/gitfortechnicalwriters/index.md

 #### Switching to an Existing Local Branch

-While `git checkout -b <branch>` is nice for switching to a new branch, sometimes you'll need to switch to a different branch you previously created.
-This one is pretty straightforward: use `git switch <existing-branch-name>`.
+While `git checkout -b <branch>` allows you to switch to a new branch, sometimes you'll need to switch to a different branch you previously created.
+To do so, use `git switch <existing-branch-name>`.

-If you can't remember the existing branch name, you can always run a `git branch` to double-check the existing local branches.
+If you can't remember the existing branch name, run `git branch` to double-check the existing local branches.

 #### Pushing a Local Branch to Remote

 It's a good practice to send your local branch changes to the remote at least periodically.
-To do so, after staging and committing your changes, all you need to do is run `git push`.
+After staging and committing your changes, all you need to do is run `git push`.

 #### Getting All Remote Branches on Your Local Repository

 Especially when working with collaborators, you will find that your remote repository eventually contains more branches than your local repository.

 Getting all the remote branches and their updates is a bit complicated.
-To make things simple, you can just copy the commands below:
+To make things simple, copy the commands below:

 ```sh
 git branch -r | grep -v '\->' | sed "s,\x1B\[[0-9;]*[a-zA-Z],,g" | while read remote; do git branch --track "${remote#origin/}" "$remote"; done